This webpage is being regularly updated. On this page you will find information about:

 There are also community transport providers offering this support in terms of transport for medical appointments.
 You can find information about community and non-emergency transport on the Brighton and Hove City Council website.

-Brighton City Cabs are offering free taxi travel to those aged 80+ to get to their vaccine appointment at Brighton racecourse.
-You must live within the Brighton boundary (Longridge Ave, Saltdean - Portslade).
+- Brighton City Cabs are offering free taxi travel to those aged 80+ to get to their vaccine appointment at Brighton racecourse.
+Passengers must live within the Brighton boundary (Longridge Ave, Saltdean - Portslade).
 Brighton City Cabs will also cover the return trip.
-01273 205205 to book
+Call 01273 205205 to book

 How you will be contacted